If you are considering emigrating to South Africa, you must read our guide to know all the details.

 In South Africa, Social Security payments and benefits are primarily handled by the South African Social Security Agency, known as SASSA.

 The amount of social security benefits you can claim is directly linked to your contribution.
 You earn one credit for every six days that you have worked.

-Both of which have been discussed earlier in this article.
+Both of these situations have been discussed earlier in this article.

-When compared to the UK, buying a house in South Africa is surprisingly cheap.
+When compared to the UK, buying a house in South Africa is incredibly cheap.

-South Africa has a extremely lively rental market, with flats, townhouses and a range of other property available.
+South Africa has an extremely lively rental market, with flats, townhouses, and a range of other properties available.

 It is easiest to find a property in the autumn and winter, particularly between May and September.